 Some disability applicants, especially older ones, can be approved under Social Security's “grid” rules even if they could probably perform some type of easy, undemanding job.
-This is particularly true for claimants without high school diplomas, for those who cannot read or write, and for applicants who cannot communicate in English.
+This is particularly true for claimants without high school diplomas and for those who cannot read or write.
 Here's how it works.

 When you apply for disability, Social Security will first look to see if your medical condition qualifies for automatic approval because it "meets a listing.”
-Most people’s conditions don’t meet the complicated listing requirements needed for automatic approval.
-In these cases, Social Security will look at your age, education level, and "residual functional capacity" to see whether you fit into a disabled category in its grids of medical-vocational guidelines.
+If your condition doesn’t meet the complicated listing requirements needed for automatic approval (like most), Social Security will look at your age, education level, and "residual functional capacity" to see whether you fit into a disabled category in its grids of medical-vocational guidelines.

-The grids are a series of tables that direct a finding of disabled or not-disabled based on a number of factors, which include your education level.
+The grids are a series of tables that direct a finding of "disabled" or "not disabled" based on a number of factors, which include your education level.
 The other factors used in the grids are: your age, the skill level of your past work, whether you learned any skills that could be used in a new job, and your residual functional capacity (RFC).
-Your RFC is the physical level of work (for instance, light or sedentary) you can do on a full-time basis despite your medical condition.
+Your RFC is the physical level of work (for instance, light or sedentary) that you can do on a full-time basis despite your medical condition.

 The Social Security Administration (SSA) divides education levels into the following categories, which are explained more fully below:

-To determine your education level, the SSA considers not only how far you went in school, but factors like how long ago you completed you education, your hobbies, test scores, and other activities.
+To determine your education level, the SSA considers not only how far you went in school, but factors like how long ago you completed your education, your hobbies, test scores, and other activities.

 You will need to provide the SSA with proof of how far you went in school.
 To get this information, contact the school district you last attended.
 It is also helpful to give the SSA the results of any tests you took, evidence that you were in a special education program, and any other proof of your education level.